Kong/docs.konghq.com/app/konnect/analytics/explorer.md

 title: Explorer
 ---

-The Explorer is an intuitive web-based interface that enables easy access to API usage data gathered by {{site.konnect_short_name}} Analytics from your data plane nodes.
-It's an efficient tool for promptly diagnosing performance issues or capturing essential usage metrics.
-The Explorer also provides the option to save your views as custom reports.
+Explorer is an intuitive web-based interface that displays API usage data gathered by {{site.konnect_short_name}} Analytics from your data plane nodes.
+You can use this tool to promptly diagnose performance issues or capture essential usage metrics.
+Explorer also provides the option to save the output as custom reports.

 ![Explorer Dashboard](/assets/images/products/konnect/analytics/konnect-explorer-dashboard.png){:.image-border}

-To begin using Explorer, simply go to the **Analytics** {% konnect_icon analytics %} section and select **Explorer**.
+To begin using Explorer, go to the **Analytics** {% konnect_icon analytics %} section and select **Explorer**.
 {% navtabs %}
 {% navtab Grouping and Filtering %}
 ### Grouping and filtering